"To define is to limit" (Oscar Wilde)

 So if wireframe abandonment isn't the perfect solution, we need another solution.
 Maybe it's the approach we take to wireframes that needs to be reviewed.
 How detailed should they be?
 Just how much do we pin down functionality?
 Who should be involved?
 Who shouldn't be involved?
 When should they be involved?
 How are wireframes presented to the client?
 How much of the site is wireframed?

-If you haven't come across wireframes before read this: "Introduction to wireframes" and for futher reading go to Wireframes Magazine.
+If you haven't come across wireframes before read this: "Introduction to wireframes" and for further reading go to Wireframes Magazine.

 My recent revelation is that open source/off the shelf is, in general, better.
 It gives the client much better value for money and it should give an agency more free time to innovate rather than reinventing the wheel.